 Ornaments are now printed through a variety of applications thanks to technological advancement.
 Shannon shared that in one process, called pad printing, the design area is limited to a 3 inch circle.

 For ornaments that are still screen printed, “we try to limit it to 2 colors since getting the screens to line up around the bulb can be tricky.”
 But this method allows for a larger print area.

 Because printing capabilities have evolved so much, color no longer needs to be applied by hand.
 But there are still ornament collections at Bronner’s that are done this way with glitter!
 Our glass penguin family ornaments and glass snowman family ornaments are a perfect example.
 “The black on the snowmen and penguins is screened on.
 Then the colored glitter is all applied by hand,” explained Shannon.

 “What goes around comes around.” … “What’s old is new.”
 The old adage is definitely true!

 In recent years I’ve seen the magic of ice crackle ornaments returning.
-But what surprised me when looking through the ornament room was that what I had perceived to be a “new” ornament style making its appearance in Bronner’s store was actually inspired by ornaments from Bronner’s early years: ornaments filled with angel hair.
+But there was one style that had surprised me when looking through the ornament room!
+What I had perceived to be a “new” ornament style making its appearance in Bronner’s store, was actually inspired by ornaments from Bronner’s early years: ornaments filled with angel hair.